SamanShafigh/atomic-react/README.md

 # Sample React App

 The aim of this repository is to demonstrate some of the concepts and patterns like container/component, atomic components and state management like redux.
 You should use this repository only as a learning material to get onboard with React/Redux.
-If you are looking for a proper pattern to use it for your front end app we recommend looking at https://bitbucket.org/elmodevelopment/elmo-react-app/src/master/

 ![alt text](./doc/app-component.jpg)